-For millions of people who grew up during the Cold War era, a drill known as "Duck and Cover" was just as familiar as a school fire or tornado drill is today.
+For millions of people who grew up during the Cold War era, a drill known as "duck and cover" was just as familiar as a school fire or tornado drill is today.
 Students were urged to duck under their desks and cover their heads to protect themselves from the dangerous debris and radiation associated with a nuclear detonation.
-The federal government even sponsored a short educational film called "Duck and Cover" which featured Bert, an animated turtle with a civil defense helmet, and various schoolchildren demonstrating the proper way to duck and cover in case of an atomic bomb.
+The federal government even sponsored a short educational film with this title that featured Bert, an animated turtle with a civil defense helmet, and various schoolchildren demonstrating the proper way to protect themselves in case of an atomic bomb.

-Duck and Cover drills generally began with the imagined sighting of an extremely bright flash, thought to be the first sign of an unexpected nuclear attack.
-Upon seeing that flash, students were to immediately dive under their desks and position themselves away from windows.
-Students who saw the flash in a hallway were to duck and cover against the wall.
-Anyone caught outdoors when the flash appeared was to immediately take shelter in the nearest building.
+Drills generally began with the imagined sighting of an extremely bright flash, thought to be the first sign of an unexpected nuclear attack.
+Upon seeing that light, students were to immediately dive under their desks and position themselves away from windows.
+Students who saw the flash in a hallway were to cover themselves against the wall.
+Anyone caught outdoors was to immediately take shelter in the nearest building.

-This battle between the harsh realities of nuclear war and the government's efforts to downplay the threat ultimately put an end to the "Duck and Cover" drills.
-Civilians soon became aware of the fact that a thin wooden school desk would oftfer very little if any real protection against a high-yield nuclear bomb.
-The entire Duck and Cover program became the object of some ridicule as the Cold War era ended without major incident.
+This battle between the harsh realities of nuclear war and the government's efforts to downplay the threat ultimately put an end to the drills.
+Civilians soon became aware of the fact that a thin wooden school desk would offer very little if any real protection against a high-yield nuclear bomb.
+The entire program became the object of some ridicule as the Cold War era ended without major incident.
 The government's advice may not have been entirely accurate, but it did serve to heighten awareness of a real nuclear threat.